To whom are we beautiful as we go?

 In the car, I tried to explain to Casey that somehow I was now chelating the grief and trauma I felt inside each of them.

 “Did I just say something?”
-I asked him.
+I said.

-There was a strange pause between speaking and awareness or between awareness and speaking.
+An odd gap existed between speaking and awareness or between awareness and speaking.

 “Did you answer me?”
 I said.
 “How much time came between what you said and what I said?”